Nekos4Lyfe/TokenMixer/README.md

 * Return the sample with the highest score

-**Summary of how Sampler Modd works:**

-* Generate N semi-random vectors from the input tokens (set by the randomization % slider) as "Samples".

-* Return the sample with the highest similarity to original input token

 ## Usage
 Stable Diffusion interprets our prompts as vectors (tokens).
 The user creates these vectors by writing text ("the prompt").
 Often the limitation of our generations are written English Language , rather then the model .